Narrative or Dialogue? Is this the question?

 and pouring rain.’

-Your job is to create a world that unfolds before your audiences eyes.
+Your job is to create a world that unfolds before the eyes of your audience.
 We want to hear people speak and see what they do, so that we may intuit what causes their behavior and where it might lead.
 With the well-tuned interplay of dialogue and narration, you can create scenes that sizzle with joy, su

 For more information or Courses check out – Speech Master Academy